This Guide will teach you everything you need to know about Hydroponic Fodder.

 It does not require any chemicals or pesticides to grow

 6) Less workforce and Transport cost

-it needed less workforce and transport cost. most of the farmer grow hydroponic green fooder near to the livestock shade
+it needed less workforce and transport cost. most of the farmers grow hydroponic green fooder near the livestock shade

 Construction of Hydroponic fodder system

 To grow good quality fodder, you need to be able to control the temperature and humidity.
 The fodder easily grows in semi-controlled environmental conditions with a temperature range of 15-32 °C and relative humidity of 80-85%.

 Also, control light is needed to grow fodder, so you need to build a small shed net or a low-cost greenhouse.

 To make a shed net or a low-cost greenhouse, you can use a bamboo log, iron rod, or plastic pipe for structure construction purposes also, and you required shade netting or gunny bags to cover this structure.

 - According to your fooder quantity demand, you can build a Hydroponic fodder system. to build this system is required a little space, mostly farmers use a 10 ft x10 ft shade net to grow Hydroponic fodder, and it is better to choose a shed net location near the livestock shade because it becomes easy to operate.